Enroll In Your Child's Future

 Personal Tours & Open Houses

 We welcome you to see our school in action.
 Each winter, we have two open houses for families who are interested in sending their children to AACS.
-The open houses for 2017 have already passed, but, if you would like to schedule a personal tour at any time during the year, please do not hesitate to call us.
+If you would like to schedule a personal tour at any time during the year, please do not hesitate to call us.

 Ann Arbor Christian School shall admit students of any race, color, national and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national origin or ethnic origin in administration of its educational policies, admission policies, scholarship and loan programs, and athletic and other school administered programs, including the Association’s membership and hiring practices.